 Rabbi Finley is Co-Founder, Co-CEO and Rabbi of Ohr HaTorah temple in West Los Angeles.
 He received his doctorate in Religion-Social Ethics from the University of Southern California.
 In addition to his work at Ohr HaTorah, he serves as a professor at the Academy for Jewish Religion, California Campus, where he teaches Liturgy, Jewish Mysticism and Spirituality, and Professional Skills.
 Rabbi Finley also serves on the faculty of the Wexner Heritage Foundation and the Department of Continuing Education at the American Jewish University.
 Rabbi Finley is a spiritual counselor and group facilitator at Recover Integrity, imparting wisdom, truth and beauty upon the clients on a weekly basis in his Holding the Line group and his individual spiritual counseling sessions.

-Dr. Edward Cunningham is an impassioned wellness consultant and chiropractor.
-He has assisted thousands of clients on their quest to reach maximum health expression and outstanding mobility, which starts with a well-functioning spine.
-Dr. Cunningham believes that chiropractic care combined with adherence to sensible nutritional guidelines constitutes a realistic and truly comprehensive approach to wellness.
-Dr. Cunningham understands that his patients deserve to live not only symptom-free and pain-free; he believes with all his heart that every human being should be supported to express their full potential.
-With more than a decade of personal sobriety to his credit, Dr. Cunningham is honored to provide chiropractic care to hundreds of clients in the early stages of their sobriety, many of whom are introduced to the transformative power of chiropractic care for the first time.
+Dr. Edward Cunningham, B.S., D.C., CSCS, USAW-L2 is an impassioned Mayo Clinic™ trained wellness coach, wellness consultant and chiropractor.
+Dr. Cunningham believes that chiropractic care is a vital foundation for balancing the function of the nervous system; and, combined with adherence to sensible exercise and nutritional guidelines, constitutes a realistic and comprehensive approach to wellness.
+Dr. Cunningham is not only committed to ensuring his patients live a life free of pain; he believes with all his heart that every human being should be supported to express their full potential.
+In a career spanning over a quarter century, he’s helped thousands of clients on their quest to achieve maximum health expression, and he’s honored to provide care to hundreds of clients in the early stages of their sobriety.

 Michael grew up in upstate New York.
 In 2014, Michael moved to Los Angeles in search of purpose and recovery.
 Michael got sober at the age of 22 and has a special gift for working with other men in recovery.
 Once Michael was sober, having begun the journey and work on building his own inner and higher self, his attention began to shift to the other countless men who have not yet found their own recovery path.
 Coming from humble beginnings in Los Angeles, Michael understands what it takes to consider one’s own values, strengths, and passions, and use those to build a life feels purposeful and worth living.
 With such a passion for helping others, strong focus on trust and accountability, and communication, Michael is an effective member within both our Recover Integrity system and the greater Los Angeles sober community as a whole.
 Michael received his California State Licensing as a Drug and Alcohol Counselor in 2017 and has been working with other men, reaching them wherever they are at, to achieve recovery ever since.